Friday, January 31, 2025, 7:30 PM

 Performed in Korean and English with English subtitles

-Please note, these performances contain references to suicide, explicit content, and stobe lights.
+Please note, these performances contain references to suicide, mature language, explicit content, and strobe lights.
 Recommended for ages 13 and up.

 These performances will last approximately 60 minutes with no intermission.